istio/istio.io/content/en/news/releases/1.9.x/announcing-1.9/_index.md

 [CUSTOM action](/docs/reference/config/security/authorization-policy/#AuthorizationPolicy-Action) that allows users to integrate with external auth systems (e.g. OPA, OAuth2, etc.) more easily.

-We will soon be publishing a blog on this feature, but for now you can look at [our documentation](/docs/tasks/security/authorization/authz-custom) to use this functionality.
+We have published a [blog on this feature](/blog/2021/better-external-authz/), and you can look at [our documentation](/docs/tasks/security/authorization/authz-custom) to use this functionality.
 If you are using the [Envoy Filter](/docs/reference/config/networking/envoy-filter/) API today to integrate with an external authorization system, we recommend you try this feature out and give us feedback!